ISG-ICS/cloudberry/docs/documentation.md

 docker cp noah/src/main/resources/population/adm/allCityPopulation.adm nc1:/home
 ```

 * Open `noah/src/main/resources/population/sqlpp/ingestPopulation.sqlpp` using a text editor and copy all of its contents.
-Based on the IP address of nc1 and the path you copied population data into in the last step, you may need to modify the query a little bit, but in most of the cases you don't need to.
-Detailed instructions can be found in the comments of the queries.
-You can check the IP address of nc1 by running:
+You may need to change the IP address of `nc1` by running the following script:

 {% raw %}
 ```